 Common Toyota and Nissan Car Problems and How to Fix Them

 5. Suspension Problems: Suspension problems can cause your Toyota or Nissan car to handle poorly and ride rough.
 Symptoms of a faulty suspension include uneven tire wear, bouncing or swaying while driving, and a bumpy ride.
-Replace the worn or damaged suspension components with new ones to fix this issue.
+To fix this issue, you should replace the worn or damaged suspension components with new ones.

 Step 1: Assess the Damage